• Home

 Jump to Recipe

 There are few things I love as much as a bowl of chicken noodle soup.
 I’m most definitely not talking about the one in the can.
+(Sorry, can!)

 I’m talking about soup in a rich, flavorful broth with chunks of roasted chicken, freshly chopped tender pieces of carrot and celery, noodles soaking up the chicken taste and fresh parsley floating throughout the whole thing.

-What usually happens is that you start out with all great intentions and energy and a nice whole chicken.
+You start out with all great intentions and energy and a nice whole chicken.

 You toss it in the soup pot with some water and a prayer or two, and hours and days and weeks later you have a cooked chicken and some “broth.”